alexeilebedev/openacr/README.md

         -sig              Print SHA1 signatures for dispatches
         -help             Print this screen and exit

-Let's ignore these for now and proceed to fun stuff.
+Amc knows that the ctype `command.abc` is the command line for abc because of the `fcmdline` record inserted by `acr_ed`.

+    $ acr fcmdline:abc.%
+    dmmeta.fcmdline  field:abc.FDb.cmdline  read:Y  comment:""

+The command line itself, as created by acr_ed, is a simple ctype:

+    dmmeta.ctype  ctype:command.abc  comment:""
+      dmmeta.field  field:command.acr.in  arg:algo.cstring  reftype:Val  dflt:'"data"'  comment:"Input directory or filename, - for stdin"

+Let's do something func.
 First, let's add a flag.
 Because what kind of command doesn't have a flag?

     $ acr_ed -create -field command.abc.flag -arg bool -write -comment "An important flag" ...